 Based on promising findings from these studies, the QuTUB team received a $1.1 million grant from the Bill & Melinda Gates Foundation to conduct a large survey of the quality of TB care in the cities of Mumbai and Patna.
 In this study, standardized patients visited over 1,000 healthcare providers in the two cities.
 And that’s not all: the TB mystery patient method has now successfully been used in Kenya and China, and the QuTUB team has received additional funding from the Bill & Melinda Gates Foundation to further expand the study in India (totaling $2.4 million US) and conduct similar work in South Africa ($0.5 million US).

-These studies in 3 countries have shown that most primary care providers don’t have the ability to diagnose TB – even when patients present with the exact set of symptoms that would be expected from an individual with TB.
+These studies in 3 countries have shown that most primary care providers don’t have the ability to diagnose TB – even when patients present with the exact set of TB symptoms.
 Very few of the mystery patients across all studies were referred for TB testing, and less than half were correctly managed.
 Combined, these studies provide important clues as to why over 4 million TB patients are ‘missing’ each year.

 “Quality Improvement (QI) in TB is feasible, but efforts need to be deliberate.
 It’s not enough to simply increase coverage of TB care – we need to think about quality as well, and make sure all TB programs have QI integrated,” said Dr. Pai.